 Wallpaper is making a comeback with bold graphics, geometrics and murals.

-And for those unsure how much color they want, wall artwork can provide the perfect touch.
+And for those unsure how much color they want, wall artwork can provide your color.

 You might not be able to change your flooring but that doesn't mean you have to live with boring floors.
-Area rugs provide another great way to introduce color, where in the past they've followed the trend towards neutral colors.
+Area rugs provide another great way to introduce color.
+Where in the past, rugs have followed the trend towards neutral colors … they are lots more bold options.
+Just remember that when you decide to change the rooms color scheme, you might have to buy a new rug.

 In fact you might rethink rugs to be another piece of artwork that you move from one room to another (called re-decorating), just like you do with art you put on the walls of your home.
 Here's my coffee table on a neutral rug in a room with a blue accent wall.
 Contrast the look with the same table over an orange, geometric rug and neutral walls.